-Pre-Req: DSPR 0800 or acceptable placment scores, MATH 1150 or higher and technology majors.
+Pre-Req: DSPR 0800 or acceptable placement scores, MATH 1150 or higher

+The first course of a two-semester sequence designed for general education, pre-pharmacy, pre-med, and certain other pre-professional and technology majors.
 The course includes a study of the fundamental laws of mechanics, heat, and sound.

-The first course of a two-semester sequence designed for general education, pre-pharmacy, pre-med, and certain other pre-professional